Asifdotexe/StoDir/docs/SYSTEM_ARCHITECTURE.md

 - **Model Loading:** On startup, the application downloads the `stodir_model.joblib` from the Hugging Face Hub using the `huggingface-hub` library.
 This is cached in memory for efficiency.

 - **Live Data Fetching:** When a user requests a forecast for a ticker (e.g., "TSLA"), the app performs a small, fast API call to `yfinance` to get only the most recent data needed for feature calculation.
+The app fetches only the latest slices via `yfinance` with short timeouts and limited retries; transient failures are surfaced gracefully.

 - **Real-time Prediction:** It applies the same feature engineering steps as the training pipeline and feeds the resulting vector into the `model.predict_proba()` method.
+The model artifact carries a feature-schema/version; the app validates the computed features against this schema to avoid training–serving skew.

 - **Efficiency:** Because the computationally expensive training and backtesting are already done, the user-facing app is extremely fast and responsive.
 It only performs a quick data fetch and a single prediction.